 Kobe Bryant spent his early years in Italy and joined the NBA straight out of high school.
 A dominant scorer, Bryant won five NBA championships and the 2008 MVP Award with the Los Angeles Lakers.
-Although later seasons were marred by injuries, he surpassed Michael Jordan for third place on the NBA all-time scoring list in December 2014, and retired in 2016 after scoring 60 points in his final game.
+Although later seasons were marred by injuries, he surpassed Michael Jordan for third place on the NBA all-time scoring list in December 2014 and retired in 2016 after scoring 60 points in his final game.
 In 2018, Bryant earned an Academy Award for Best Animated Short Film for Dear Basketball.
 On January 26, 2020, he was in a helicopter crash that killed Bryant, his 13-year-old daughter Gigi and seven others.

 Kobe Bean Bryant was born on August 23, 1978, in Philadelphia, Pennsylvania.
-Named after a Japanese steakhouse, Bryant is the son of former NBA player Joe "Jellybean" Bryant.
+Named after a city in Japan, Bryant is the son of former NBA player Joe "Jellybean" Bryant.

 Though he boasted good grades and high SAT scores, Bryant decided to go straight to the NBA from high school.
 He was selected by the Charlotte Hornets with the 13th overall pick of the 1996 NBA draft and was subsequently traded to the Los Angeles Lakers.

 NBA Career and Stats

 In his second season with the Lakers, Bryant was voted a starter for the 1998 All-Star Game, becoming the youngest All-Star in NBA history at 19.
 The shooting guard then teamed up with superstar center Shaquille O'Neal to win three consecutive NBA championships and was voted first-team all-NBA from 2002-2004.
 He also inked multi-year endorsement deals with Adidas, Sprite and other top sponsors.